K.S.K. Beveren: 2010: the temporary end of the first team

-In 2009, by bringing Johan Boskamp back to the club and having him sign for 3 seasons, they tried to draw up a three-year plan, in which a major role was reserved for Belgian youth players.
-However, Johan Boskamp was fired on 27 December 2009 due to disappointing results, partly caused by his long absence due to a serious lung infection.
-At that time, the ambitious KSK Beveren was in penultimate place in the Belgian Second Division.
+In 2009, by bringing Johan Boskamp back to the club and having him sign for three seasons, they tried to draw up a three-year plan, in which a major role was reserved for Belgian youth players.
+However, Boskamp was fired on 27 December 2009 due to disappointing results, partly caused by his long absence due to a serious lung infection.
+At that time, the ambitious Beveren was in penultimate place in the Belgian Second Division.
 Boskamp was replaced ad interim by David Penneman.
-On 22 April 2010 it became known that KSK Beveren would not apply for a license for the Second Division, the club voluntarily relegated to the Third Division.
+On 22 April 2010, it became known that Beveren would not apply for a license for the Second Division, the club voluntarily relegated to the Third Division.
 In the spring of 2010, under pressure from Beveren mayor Marc Van de Vijver, the first team and youth teams wanted to merge with RS Waasland.
 Because the application had not been submitted in time according to the regulations of the Belgian Football Association, they had to postpone the merger until after the 2010/11 season.
-However, instead KSK Beveren decided not to give in to political pressure and to keep the honor to itself by no longer entering the competition with the men's team the following season, but only with its youth teams.
+However, instead Beveren decided not to give in to political pressure and to keep the honor to itself by no longer entering the competition with the men's team the following season, but only with its youth teams.
 As a result, the merger fell through.
-To gain a foothold in Beveren, RS Waasland changed into KVRS Waasland - SK Beveren and this club played in the stadium of KSK Beveren in the 2011/12 season.
-Partly because of this, the 75th anniversary of the first team of KSK Beveren came to a temporary end.
+To gain a foothold in Beveren, RS Waasland changed into KVRS Waasland - SK Beveren and this club played in the stadium of Beveren in the 2011/12 season.
+Partly because of this, the 75th anniversary of the first team of Beveren came to a temporary end.

-The founding number was not deleted: KSK Beveren had started a women's team in 2009, so that the club with founding number 2300 could remain active in women's football.
+The founding number was not deleted: Beveren had started a women's team in 2009, so that the club with founding number 2300 could remain active in women's football.
 In January 2011, supporters of KSK Beveren who could not agree with the disappearance of the original men's team founded the non-profit association Eskabee 1935 to revive KSK Beveren as a full-fledged football club.
 The non-profit association Eskabee 1935 succeeded in its aim and joined the KBVB with the new football club Yellow Blue Beveren and founding number 9577.
 From 2011/12, that club started at the very lowest level, Fourth provincial.